NDA INFORMATION

 A: Since the early 1980’s, civil cases have settled before a full hearing at a rate of approximately 90-95%.
 Clearly this has happened in most cases until comparatively recently without NDAs.

 There are many incentives to settle a case on both sides, including cost and time.
-For individual/ employer/ institutional defendants in harassment, discrimination and abuse cases, another disincentive is that a court or tribunal hearing is in the public domain and so could negatively affect their reputation.
+For individual/ employer/ institutional defendants in harassment, discrimination and abuse cases, another disincentive is that without settlement, a court or tribunal hearing is in the public domain and will reveal the information they want to keep hidden in the NDA.

-(This means that while defendants will push for an NDA to control and silence the victim, a public hearing is an even worse outcome than a settlement with no NDA - so you can push back!).
+While employers and other defendants will push for an NDA to control and silence the victim, a public hearing is an even worse outcome than a settlement with no NDA - so you can push back!

 Q: But don’t victims want confidentiality?